ibm-cloud-docs/Cloudant/offerings/pricing.md

 so in the following example, there are approximately 40 GB of data total in the account.

 ![{{site.data.keyword.cloudant_short_notm}} Dashboard usage metrics view with higher STORAGE MANAGED PER MONTH](../images/usage-dashboard1.png)

+When you use less than 20 GB of storage, the display shows 0 GB since you did not go over the limit.